Deep Thoughts; Worldly Vulnerability

 What happens once the ignorance is dispelled, are these same Canadians then standing up for us?
 Do they protest the inequities?
 Do they even just move out of the way of progressing forward?
 How many of these same good people are still exercising their right to indifference?

-How is inaction or indifference not complicit racism then?
+How is inaction or indifference not complicit racism, then?
 Isn’t that what Edmund Burke was speaking to when he said, “The only thing necessary for the triumph of evil is that good men do nothing”?

 I mulled the conversation around with my aunt, Elder Maureen Kennedy.
 She said, “Yes, we have our own hard work to do to get over and through everything, but they have their own hard work to do too”.
-I agree with my aunt, except I’d say I don’t agree that they should be expecting our comfort for them on top of it all.
+I agree with my aunt, except I’d say, I don’t agree that they should be expecting our comfort for them on top of it all.

 Mr. Martin also sits as board member for the *Canadians For a A New Partnership (CFNP) – a group of prominent leaders from both sides of the equation to “build a new partnership between Indigenous and non-Indigenous peoples in Canada”.
 I envision the Indigenous partners having to dance around the elephant in the room while seeking justice.